b2p-fred/Test-SF5/README.md

 ## Docker files

+**Note** before running any Docker command, please copy the *.env.dist* provided file to *.env* and feel free to adapt this file content to your host needs -)

-`docker-compose.yml` the main file to run all the services `./docker` all the docker stuff used in the configuration
+`.dockerignore` to avoid including some files in the Docker layers `docker-compose.yml` the main file to run all the services `./docker` all the docker stuff used in the configuration